 iOS 15 Maps' more detailed city views

-Roads are no longer yellow as they are in the current version of Maps, with Apple opting for a more realistic — and easier to spot — gray color.
+Roads are no longer yellow as they are in the preceding version of Maps, with Apple opting for a more realistic — and easier to spot — gray color.
 At night time, the map gets a moonlit glow, which Apple also hopes showcases its attention to detail.

 The driving view in iOS 15 Maps